ozairs/apiconnect-install/blue-green/README.md

 For Analytics backup, you need to setup S3 compatible storage.
 These instructions use [minio](https://minio.io/index.html), which is a cloud-independent S3 storage provider.

 1. You will need to perform the backup using the `apiconnect-up.yaml` file, so make sure you are executing commands from the directory where this file is located.
 If you make any changes to this file after the initial install, you will need to run the `apicup subsys install analytics --debug` command again.

+2. Switch to the Kubernetes context to the **Green** stack (ie `export KUBECONFIG=path_to_kubeconfig`).

-2. You will need to create the same S3 repository (for Minio) with the following values on both the clusters:
+3. You will need to create the same S3 repository (for Minio) with the following values on both clusters:
     * REPO_NAME - myrepo
     * REGION - US
     * BUCKET - bucket